zyga/versiontools/doc/index.rst

 * Keep a *single version definition* inside your package or module
 * Get proper versioning of development snapshots coupled with your :abbr:`VCS (Version Control System)` (pluggable support for additional systems available).
-Git and Bazaar are supported out of the box.
+Git, Mercurial and Bazaar are supported out of the box.
 * Produce nice version strings for released files that are compliant with :pep:`386`
 * Remain comparable as tuple of integers